zengbing15/lumos_doc/docs/tutorials/manageaccounts.md

 ### Generate the Address from a Lock Script

 The [generateAddress](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/helpers/src/index.ts#L89) function of the `@ckb-lumos/helpers` package can be used to generate the address from a specific lock script.

+The function generates the address with the "**ckb**" prefix or the "**ckt**" prefix.
+The prefix can be leveraged from `config.PREFIX`.

 Example: